solita/solita.github.com/_posts/2017-11-21-Installing-Jenkins-with-PowerShell-DSC.md

 * Jenkins for the actual goal
 * Zap for web application security testing automation

-Here is the installation of the stuff above.
-So we insert more stuff under our $AllNodes.NodeName.
+Scripting the installation of the software is fairly simple.

 ```powershell
 # Install Visual Studio, todo: optional features (F#) with param --includeOptional